Tanz0rz/haxe-fmod/docs/index.md

 haxefmod is FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS, with native support for HaxeFlixel, Heaps, and Kha.

-- The full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and [FMOD Core API](https://www.fmod.com/docs/2.03/api/core-api.html) at runtime
+- The [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and [FMOD Core API](https://www.fmod.com/docs/2.03/api/core-api.html) at runtime, with some known [limitations](limitations.md)
-    - Events, buses, VCAs, snapshots, banks, global and labeled parameters, and more, with some known [limitations](limitations.md)
+    - Events, buses, VCAs, snapshots, banks, global and labeled parameters, and more
 - Typed callbacks with payloads (beats, timeline markers, etc.), see [Callbacks and 3D](guides/callbacks-and-3d.md)
 - [Live Update](live-update.md) for mixing sounds while playtesting
 - [Helper class](guides/fmod-manager.md) to map FMOD Studio calls/events to game code